Social Worker Visa Sponsorship Jobs in New York

 Which visa types are most common for social worker roles in New York?

-The H-1B is the most common visa for licensed clinical social workers in New York, as roles requiring a Master of Social Work and state licensure typically qualify as specialty occupations.
+The H-1B visa is the most common visa for licensed clinical social workers in New York, as roles requiring a Master of Social Work and state licensure typically qualify as specialty occupations.
 Some nonprofit and government employers hold cap-exempt status, which means H-1B petitions can be filed year-round without entering the annual lottery.
-The J-1 exchange visitor visa is also used for social work training programs at universities and hospitals.
+The J-1 visa exchange visitor visa is also used for social work training programs at universities and hospitals.

 Which cities in New York have the most social worker sponsorship jobs?